umijs/umi/docs/plugins/api.md

 ### onStart()

 Triggered before the command registration function is executed.
-You can use config and paths.
+You can use config and paths. e.g.:

-e.g.

 ```ts
 api.onStart(() => {